norc-heal/heal-data-pkg-guide/docs/submit/open-access-now.md

   1. Your zipped "open-access now" shareable data package
   2. Your edited Resource Tracker, which designates which files are included in the zipped data package.
   3. Your README file.
-2. You should share these at your chosen data repository as open access files.
+2. You should share these at your chosen data repository as open-access files.

 </div>
 </div>